lexa5575/RagCore/README.md

 This project combines a powerful **RAG (Retrieval-Augmented Generation) server** with an intelligent **Memory Bank system** to create the ultimate development assistant.
 It provides:

-- **📚 Smart Documentation Search** - Query documentation for Laravel, Vue.js, Filament, Alpine.js, and Tailwind CSS
+- **📚 Smart Documentation Search** - Query documentation for any framework or technology (React, Vue.js, Laravel, Django, Angular, Next.js, and many more)
 - **🧠 Project Memory** - Automatically tracks project context, tasks, and development history
 - **👁️ File Monitoring** - Real-time tracking of code changes and key development moments
 - **🔗 Unified Interface** - Single MCP server integrating all components